-This 4.5-hour tour will allow you to skip the ticket lines and start exploring the majestic beauty of the Niagara Falls right away.
-Come to Niagara falls from the US side and take an elevator down to the Niagara Gorge at the Cave of the Winds and later on climb aboard the Maid of the Mist to get a closer look at the Niagara Falls themselves.
+This day tour will allow you to skip the ticket lines and start exploring the majestic beauty of Niagara Falls right away.
+Come to Niagara Falls from the US side and take an elevator down to the Niagara River Gorge at the Cave of the Winds, and later on, climb aboard the Maid of the Mist to get a closer view of the falls.

 Niagara Falls Tour from Toronto

 Go on a half-day tour of Niagara Falls originating in the city of Toronto.
 Skip the lines at all attractions included in this tour accompanied by an expert guide.
-During this tour, you’ll take part in the "Voyage to the Falls" Cruise and visit the famous historic town of Niagara-on-the-Lake.
+During this tour, you’ll take part in the “Voyage to the Falls” Boat Cruise and visit the famous historic town of Niagara-on-the-Lake.

 About the name Niagara